oslo-pm/oslo-pm.github.io/_posts/2018-04-19-npw2018-call-for-papers.md

 few seconds.
 In addition, we recommend that you bring a backup of your slides on a USB drive, or have it available on a website.

-# Submission
+## Submission

 To submit a proposal for a talk/presentation, please send your proposed title and an abstract to <npw2018@oslo.pm>.

-Submissions are due midnight (23:59 CET) on June 1th 2018.
+Submissions are due on June 1th 2018.
 Submitters will be notified within two weeks whether or not their talks have been accepted.
 If your proposal is accepted, you will be expected to confirm within 48 hours that you in fact will give the talk; otherwise, your slot may be given to someone else.

 If you have something which does not fit the formats listed please feel free to contact us anyway and we will evaluate it.